Trust is the secret sauce of the classroom.

 How might you improve your communication skills?

 Trust and truth come from the same linguistic root, the proto-indo-European word ‘deru’ which means something firm, solid and steadfast, like wood.
 Honesty is important and clarity is kind.
-Teachers must be willing to speak honestly and clearly, even when the trust is hard to hear.
+Teachers must be willing to speak honestly and clearly, even when the truth is hard to hear.

 When was the last time you needed to speak honestly?